 Watermill Station consists of seven separate ‘condominiums’.
 Each suite includes a section in our humidity-controlled basement for your storage requirements.
 Trash pickup, landscaping, irrigation, and snow removal are all included in the lease.

 Watermill Station History

-Watermill Station originally opened in 1875 on the west side of Halsey Lane (now Old Mill Road), and served the Sag Harbor Branch.
+Watermill Station originally opened in 1875 on the west side of Halsey Lane (now Old Mill Road).
+It served the Sag Harbor Branch.
 On June 1, 1895, the Long Island Rail Road built the Montauk Extension east of Bridgehampton, New York, transforming the line into the Montauk Branch.
-The station was moved to its current site in August 1903, and had a connecting road along the line to Deerfield Road which was eliminated sometime after the station was closed, but has since been rebuilt as the former station and surrounding land was converted (in the early 2010s) into an office complex.
+The station was moved to its current site in August 1903.
+It had a connecting road along the line to Deerfield Road which was eliminated sometime after the station was closed.
+It has since been rebuilt as the former station and surrounding land was converted (in the early 2010s) into an office complex.
 The station was closed in the 1940s, but continued to be used as a stop until 1968.
 Unlike the nearby Bridgehampton station, which was razed in 1964 and replaced with a shelter in 1968, Watermill Station continues to stand well after it was closed by the Long Island Rail Road, and operated as a restaurant for much of the late-20th Century.

 Water Mill History